tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit via DoH or DPRIVE mechanisms.

+## Optional Record Digests and Trial Decryption

+Supporting optional record digests and trial decryption opens oneself up to DoS attacks.
+Specifically, an adversary may send malicious ClientHello messages, i.e., those which will not decrypt with any known ESNI key, in order to force decryption.
+Servers that support this feature should, for example, implement some form of rate limiting mechanism to limit the damage caused by such attacks.

 ## Comparison Against Criteria

 {{?I-D.ietf-tls-sni-encryption}} lists several requirements for SNI